 - 1. Continuing to engage the services of Stevenage Borough Council through a Service Level Agreement to undertake regular site inspections and maintenance of NHDC off-street car parks. - 2.
-To investigate physical improvements to the council multi-storey car parks to encourage usage by reviewing access and signage to car parks, and engaging with town centre management to improve safety. - 3.
-To regularly review the management plan to tackle anti-social behaviour and vandalism in the multi-storey car parks. - 4.
-To utilise technology to improve town centre traffic management and car park usage to direct users through signage advising on the location and capacity of each car park. - 5.
+To develop a regular work programme of maintaining car park surfacing and lining. - 3.
+To investigate physical improvements to the council multi-storey car parks to encourage usage by reviewing access and signage to car parks, and engaging with town centre management to improve safety. - 4.
+To develop a management plan to tackle anti-social behaviour and vandalism in the multi-storey car parks. - 5.
+To utilise technology to improve town centre traffic management and car park usage to direct users through signage advising on the location and capacity of each car park. - 6.
 Further investment in lighting and security measures in the most popular evening car parks.